Interstellar-code/taskheromd/README.md

 1. **Documentation First**: Start with comprehensive project documentation using the templates
 2. **Keep Tasks Small**: Break down work into small, focused tasks
-3. **Automate Updates**: Use the provided scripts to keep the plan.md file in sync
+3. **Automate Updates**: Use the consolidated script to keep the plan.md file in sync and generate reports
 4. **Consistent Formatting**: Follow the templates for all documentation and task files
 5. **Clear Criteria**: Include detailed acceptance criteria for all tasks
 6. **Track Dependencies**: Document and monitor dependencies between tasks
 7. **Regular Reviews**: Periodically review and update documentation and task statuses
 8. **Use Tags**: Categorize tasks with tags for better organization and filtering
 9. **Evolve Documentation**: Update project documentation as the project evolves
+10. **Archive Regularly**: Use the reset function to archive completed project phases
-10. **Customize Templates**: Adapt the templates to fit your specific project needs
+11. **Customize Templates**: Adapt the templates to fit your specific project needs

 ## 📚 Getting Started